FDR (Franklin Delano Roosevelt): 32nd Retrospective

 Federal Emergency Relief Act

-When President Franklin Roosevelt needed someone to come and make an effective plan for relief through the Federal Emergency Relief Act, he called Harry Hopkins.
+When FDR needed someone to come and make an effective plan for relief through the Federal Emergency Relief Act, he called Harry Hopkins.
 Hopkins had over 20 years of experience with social work and welfare issues.

-The Federal Emergency Relief Act sought to be effective through providing work for employable people on the relief rolls, and having a diverse variety of relief programs.
+The Federal Emergency Relief Act, passed May 12, 1933, sought to be effective through providing work for employable people on the relief rolls, and having a diverse variety of relief programs.
 FERA provided grants from the federal government to state governments for a variety of projects in fields such as agriculture, the arts, construction and education.
 Many people who were receiving relief aid were highly trained, skilled workers.
 The hope was that by providing many different types of jobs and salaries that were similar to workers’ previous jobs the whole country would benefit.

 Although FDR had forged a broad, progressive coalition during his 1932 campaign, by 1935 it seemed to be fraying at the seams.
 The most progressive members, like Senator Huey Long, argued that the New Deal didn’t go far enough, while wealthier business interests were opposed to what they saw as a government takeover of the economy.